mhernesniemi/payload-vercel/README.md

 curl http://localhost:9200
 ```

-3. Copy the `.env.example` file as `.env` and fill in the required variables.
+3. Copy the `.env.example` file as `.env` and fill in the required variables

 4. Install dependencies: